raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 ---

-# Beyond Computation
+# Beyond the Computable

 With ℵ<sub>1</sub>, our exploration today comes to an end.
+We've explored the foundational ideas behind [Cantor's][Cantor] [transfinite numbers], and along the way, we've developed a number of useful tools for building generators with composition, such as `just`, `cons`, `merge`, `flatten`, and `mapWith`.

 From here, we can go on to explore [power sets][power set], the [continuum hypothesis], and many other fascinating topics to do with sets and transfinite cardinalities.
 But before we go, there is one more idea we can sample.

 [power set]: https://en.wikipedia.org/wiki/Power_set
 [continuum hypothesis]: https://en.wikipedia.org/wiki/Continuum_hypothesis